 Use traps only after you’ve taken all the sanitation steps outlined above.
 While rodent trapping is a very important tool in rodent control, it is no substitute for good sanitation.
 If you don’t control their sources of food and water, rodents will procreate faster than you can trap them.
 Trapping has the advantage that

-Glue boards, which has a sticky surface that holds any rodent that attempts to cross it.
+Commercial only: Glue boards have a sticky surface that holds any rodent that attempts to cross it.
 Glue boards have become an integral part of monitoring pests in commercial food production premises.
 Glue boards are used to monitor and reduce pest populations.

-Very effective where large numbers of rodents need to be reduced quickly, or where non chemical control methods are required.
+Glue boards are very effective where large numbers of rodents need to be reduced quickly, or where non-chemical control methods are required.

-They have become an important part of pest management, because they can be used in areas where no other control products are allowed or suitable and because they seem to be green as they contain no toxic chemicals.
-Locate glue boards anywhere you would other traps, but remember that glue boards are very sticky that they'll be a problem for any children, livestock, pets or other non target wildlife that come into contact with the glue.
+They have become an important part of pest management because they can be used in areas where no other control products are allowed or suitable and because they seem to be environmentally green as they contain no toxic chemicals.
+Locate glue boards anywhere you would other traps, but remember that glue boards are very sticky that they’ll be a problem for any children, livestock, pets or other non-target wildlife that come into contact with the glue.

-Auditors of food manufacturers, including export meat works audited by AQIS (Australian Quarantine Inspection Services) require multiple levels of controls and often restrict the use of rodenticides from sensitive areas where there is potential for contamination.
+Auditors of food manufacturers, including export meatworks audited by AQIS (Australian Quarantine Inspection Service) require multiple levels of controls and often restrict the use of rodenticides from sensitive areas where there is potential for contamination.

-Glue boards are often very suitable to slide under a fridge or cooler where a large snap trap could not fit or is not appropriate.
+Glue boards are often very suitable in commercial premises to slide under a fridge or cooler where a large snap trap could not fit or is not appropriate.
 When using glue boards service frequency needs to be almost daily to remove dead bodies and monitor population levels.

 Also keep in mind that dust will reduce the effectiveness of a glue board.
 Once caught on a glue board, a mouse will usually die from cardiac arrest.
 Glue boards will lose their effectiveness over time, so replace them when they are no longer sticky.
 As with any other trap, move your glue boards to another location if rodents are not being caught.

-Rodenticides are poisoned baits and fumigants used mainly by licensed pest control professionals for rodent control.
-Since fumigants (methyl bromide, phosphine etc) are gases highly toxic to humans, livestock and other animals, they cannot be applied in buildings where occupants could be exposed.
+Rodenticides are poisoned baits (normally anticoagulants) and fumigants used mainly by licensed pest-control professionals for rodent control.
+Since fumigants (methyl bromide, phosphine etc.) are gases highly toxic to humans, livestock, and other animals, they cannot be applied in buildings where occupants could be exposed.

-Fumigants are only used in Australia by licensed fumigators and the majority of fumigations happen under AQIS supervision on the waterfront and docks.
+Fumigants are only used in Australia by licensed fumigators and the majority of fumigations happen under AQIS (Australian Quarantine Inspection Service) supervision on the waterfront and docks.
 Fumigation always occurs in a sealed environment over a set exposure period.

 Single-dose and multiple-dose anticoagulants are the two main groups of rodenticides commonly used in rodent control.
 These reduce the ability of the blood to coagulate and clot, causing internal haemorrhaging and death.
-The multiple dose poisons cause death to the rodent in 4 to 8 days of regular feeding, while single-dose cause death in three to seven days, after only one feed.
+The multiple dose poisons cause death to the rodent in 4-8 days of regular feeding, while single-dose cause death in 3-7 days, after only one feed.

-Single dose anticoagulants are very much the more used chemical control product and include Bromadiolone in Bromakil wax blocks, Bromakil drink concentrate, Contrac mouse and rat bait, Contrac Blox and Contrac Pellets.
-Also Brodifacoum in Ditrac Blox, Ditrac Pellets, Talon Wax Blocks and Talon pellets.
-A new single dose second generation anticoagulant is Flocoumafen, marketed as Stratagem.
+Single dose anticoagulants are the more common chemical control product and include bromadiolone in Bromakil wax blocks, Bromakil drink concentrate, Contrac mouse and rat bait, Contrac blocks and Contrac pellets.
+Also brodifacoum in Ditrac blocks, Ditrac pellets, Talon wax blocks and Talon pellets.
+A new single dose second-generation anticoagulant is flocoumafen, marketed as Stratagem.

-Reasonably priced tamperproof lockable rodent bait stations has revolutionized rat and mouse control in sensitive environments like schools, kindergartens, hospitals, special care centers, pharmaceutical manufacturing and food production facilities.
-Now the rodent bait can be safely locked away in the bait station and no non target animals, pets or young children can accidentally be at risk.
-Tamperproof stations have also removed bait spillage and possible contamination, where as previously open bait trays were easily knocked over creating a potential health risk.
+Reasonably priced tamper-proof lockable rodent bait stations have revolutionised rat and mouse control in sensitive environments like schools, kindergartens, hospitals, special-care centres, pharmaceutical manufacturing, and food production facilities.
+Now the rodent bait can be safely locked away in the bait station and no non-target animals, pets or young children can accidentally be at risk.
+Tamper-proof stations have also removed bait spillage and possible contamination, whereas previously, open bait trays were easily knocked over creating a potential health risk.
 Bait acceptance rates have also increased because the rodent feels more secure and protected when in the station feeding.
-Tamperproof stations come in all shapes, designs and sizes; some even look like a common garden rock.
+Tamper-proof stations come in all shapes, designs, and sizes; some even look like a common garden rock.